-The Racial and Ethnic Disparities (R/ED) Workgroup, chaired by Helen Gandara, oversees the state's efforts in reducing disparities in the juvenile justice system on behalf of the Commission, as required by the Office of Juvenile Justice and Delinquency Prevention.
+The Racial and Ethnic Disparities (R/ED) Workgroup, chaired by Helen Gandara, oversees the state's efforts in reducing disparities in the juvenile justice system on behalf of the Commission, as required by the JJDP Act.
 The group assists with reporting these efforts to the Office of Juvenile Justice and Delinquency Prevention by submitting the state's annual R/ED plan.
 The Workgroup reviews statewide juvenile data to assess the current status of disparities for youth of color in Arizona's juvenile justice system.
-In addition, the Workgroup promotes best practice efforts to reduce disparities while maintaining public safety and bringing together a diverse representation of stakeholders to align systems and community efforts to ensure a fair and effective juvenile justice system for all.
+In addition, the Workgroup promotes best practice efforts to reduce disparities while maintaining public safety and bringing together diverse representation of stakeholders to align systems and community efforts to ensure a fair and effective juvenile justice system for all.